MFIs should not throw caution to wind for higher asset growth, returns: RBI DG Rao | Business

 - India

-He said since the MFI customers had low levels of financial awareness and are too desperate to turn away any source of credit, they need to be treated with care and empathy and should not be considered as mere data points for investor presentations.
+Since MFI customers have low levels of financial awareness and are too desperate to turn away any source of credit, they need to be treated with care and empathy and should not be considered as mere data points for investor presentations, he said.

+Rao said the current regulatory framework, which was put in place with the objective of making credit available to low-income households and to protect borrowers from harsh recovery practices of the lenders, is applicable only to NBFC-MFIs.

+However, other lenders, who now have a share of around 70 per cent in the microfinance portfolio are not subjected to similar regulatory conditions, he noted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)